Oracle Corporation: South African National Treasury contract and corruption probe

+In March 2024, South Africa's Special Investigating Unit found that there were conflicts of interest, irregular processes, and non-compliance with policies and legislation, and said it would petition to blacklist Oracle in South Africa, cancel the contract and recover the money paid.

+Ownership of JavaScript trademark

+In November 2024, Deno Land filed a petition with the US Patent and Trademark Office to cancel Oracle's registered trademark for "JavaScript" because it is "a generic term that Oracle has never controlled and thus isn't eligible under the law for trademark protection", "Oracle abandoned the JavaScript trademark because it doesn't actually use the term in any of the products or services it sells", and because Oracle made false statements when Oracle applied for the trademark.
+In February 2025, Oracle denied all three claims.

+Reaction to the Israel-Hamas war 2023-2025

+Following the 2023–2025 Gaza genocide by Israel, Oracle’s top executives, including Safra Catz and Larry Ellison, publicly aligned the company with Israel’s military operations.
+They issued statements of solidarity, paid double salaries to Israeli employees, and donated to organizations connected to Israel’s wartime response.
+Critics argue that these moves demonstrate corporate complicity in the suffering of Palestinian civilians and reflect a broader normalization of support for military action under the guise of “corporate values.”

 Events

 Acquisition of Sun Microsystems

 In January 2010, Oracle completed its acquisition of Sun Microsystems—valued at more than $7 billion—a move that transformed Oracle from solely a software company to a manufacturer of both software and hardware.
 The acquisition was delayed for several months by the European Commission because of concerns about MySQL, but was unconditionally approved in the end.
 In September 2011, U.S. State Department Embassy cables were leaked to WikiLeaks.
 One cable revealed that the U.S. pressured the E.U. to allow Oracle to acquire Sun.

 The Sun acquisition was closely watched by free software users and some companies, due to the fear that Oracle might end Sun's traditional support of free projects.
 Since the acquisition, Oracle has discontinued OpenSolaris and StarOffice, and sued Google over the Java patents Oracle acquired from Sun.

 Fraud Accusations by the US Department of Justice

 On July 29, 2010, the United States Department of Justice (DoJ) filed suit against Oracle Corporation alleging fraud.
 The lawsuit argues that the government received deals inferior to those Oracle gave to its commercial clients.
 The DoJ added its heft to an already existing whistleblower lawsuit filed by Paul Frascella, who was once senior director of contract services at Oracle.
 It was settled in 2011.